Graeser Station Development Update

 Rendering showing the rear of proposed Graeser Station (Martin Grove lies adjacent to the south)

-Example showing one residential of four total proposed floors, very high density of 1 bedroom apartments with only 5 total 2 bedroom units per floor, additional residential floors are nearly identical
+Example showing one residential of four total proposed floors, very high density of 1 bedroom apartments, additional residential floors are nearly identical